 Tinchuley Top

-On a cloudless day, one can see as far as the ¬Jelep La and also the well-known Nathu La.
-Pro Tip: Carry a pair of Binoculars.
+Tinchuley Top is another viewpoint, presenting an almost 360-degree striking view of Kanchenjunga and other peaks for someone willing to slog a relatively steep 30-minute hike from Sillery.
+On a cloudless day, one can see as far as the Jelep La and also the well-known Nathu La.
+Pro Tip: Carry a pair of binoculars.

 Silent Valley

-At a similar distance, Silent Valley is also trek-able from Sillery.
-However, vehicles ply to the place nowadays.
-An uninhabited lush rolling meadow surrounded by Pine trees, the name must have come from the sense of seclusion one would feel here, just lying and rolling for some time on the clean green natural carpet of grass.
+At a similar distance, Silent Valley is also reachable on foot from Sillery, though vehicles do ply to the place now.
+An uninhabited lush rolling meadow surrounded by pine trees.
+The name must have come from the sense of seclusion one would feel here, just lying and rolling for some time on the clean green natural carpet of grass.

-Only the chirp of birds and the sound of the breeze rambling through the pine leaves will impinge your eardrums if you are alone at the place.
+Only the chirping of birds and the sound of the breeze rambling through the pine leaves will reach your ears if you are alone at the place.
+It is considered one of the best sunset points in this region.

 Just on the opposite mountain from Sillery is the state of Sikkim.
 On a clear night, beside the zillion sparkling stars gleaming from the cosmos above, the city of Gangtok can be spotted like a concentration of fireflies embedded atop a black mountain.

-You can also see the Pakyong airport, which became operational recently, and I would imagine it would be wonderful to see airplanes landing and taking off from there.
+You can also see the Pakyong Airport from certain vantage points, and I would imagine it would be wonderful to see airplanes landing and taking off from there.

 At Ramitey